srichards2/assignment-2--intro-to-internet-programming--cs-275--spring-2023/README.md

 * Avoid function hoisting; use only arrow functions.
 Should you need to defeat this rule, explain so in a comment and commit message.
 * No variable hoisting; only `let` declarations.
 Again, should you need to defeat this rule, explain so in a comment and commit message.

+## ❖・Tips・❖

+1. Prepare the Gulp tracks *before* implementing this project.
+Doing this project in reverse defeats the role of Gulp in this assignment
+2. The included CSS and JavaScript files contain errors and superfluous white space, on purpose.
+As you stand up the Gulp tracks, you can verify whether your linters and EditorConfig work, before you implement the project.
+3. Before issuing your pull request, clone your final repo to a different folder, or even a different machine, then run your development and production tracks in Gulp.
+This will ensure that what you’ve cloned is precisely what is submitted in your pull request.

+---

 ## ❖・Due・❖

 Saturday, 25 March 2023, at 9:00 AM.